Joann5005/https-gist.github.com-garhanso-5bedb0505800c532574a9b478741314d/main.md

   * address issues that have been raised since the current (March, 2007) bylaws were approved.
 * Objectively document the issues and the relevant changes that might be made to reduce the inconsistencies (if any are found) and to address the raised issues.
 * Present the sub-committee's documentation to the board and to the membership for item-by-item consideration and vote(s) to approve specific changes.
-* Produce an amended draft bylaws document, and possibly an amended draft articles of incorporation document for the membership to review at one regular meeting and approve (or not) at the next regular meeting.
+* Produce an amended draft bylaws document, and possibly an amended draft articles of incorporation document, for the membership to review at one regular meeting and approve (or not) at the next regular meeting.